corda/accounts/README.md

 ## How to use the library?

+See the docs [here](docs.md) for how to build CorDapps using accounts.

 By far the easiest way to get started with the accounts SDK is to use the "tokens template" which is a branch on the kotlin version of the "CorDapp template".
 You can obtain it with the following commands: